yan-cheng-1113/yan-cheng-1113-github.io/content/papers/influencer_war/index.md

 ---
-title: "The Battling Influencers Game"
+title: "The Battling Influencers Game: Nash Equilibria Structure of a Potential Game and Implications to Value Alignment"
 authors:
 - Young Wu
 - admin